DiegoAmigo/bloom-alert-homework-front/README.md

 #### Requirements
 Make sure you have installed nodejs 20.x.x or superior and npm

-Go to the homeworkapp folder inside the front folder and run the following command:
+Go to the folder of the front project and run the following command:

 ```bash
     npm i